zackees/webseed/README.md

 # Webseed

-A Blazing Fast implementation of Webtorrent using webseeds.
+A Blazing Fast implementation of Webtorrent server using webseeds.

-This project will allow you to place mp4 content in a folder and have a webtorrent enabled video site generated.
+This project will transform mp4 content into a viewable html webtorrent page, which you can copy into your site.

-The workflow looks like this:
-  * ssh into the running instance
-  * upload content to `/var/data/content`
-  * wait for website assets to be generated.
-  * open up the file that ends in *.html for the generated video pages

 # Usage